 I’m Zach Ackerman, the Democratic representative for the Third Ward on Ann Arbor City Council.
-I grew up right here in Ann Arbor, in the Third Ward specifically, attending Burns Park, Tappan, Pioneer, and the University of Michigan.
+I grew up right here in Ann Arbor, in the Third Ward specifically, and am a proud graduate of the Ann Arbor Public Schools and the University of Michigan.

 Two years ago, I asked for your vote based on a simple premise: The conversations and decisions being made in those next two years would affect the direction of our community for the next 20 or more.
 Two years later, I am running for reelection.